tomrndom/osf-website/src/pages/openinfra-live/index.md

   Catch every episode on several streaming platforms, airing Thursdays at 14:00 UTC (9am CT)."
 episodes:
   - date: 2021-06-10T14:00:00.000Z
-    episodeTitle: "Upgrades in Large scale OpenStack infrastructure: the discussion"
+    episodeTitle: "Upgrades in Large Scale OpenStack infrastructure: The Discussion"
     episodeDescription: >-
       Keeping up with new OpenStack releases can be a challenge.
 In this continuation of the <a href="//www.youtube.com/watch?v=yf5iFiCg_Tw">May 20 OpenInfra Live episode</a>, a panel of large scale OpenStack infrastructure operators from Blizzard Entertainment, OVHcloud, Workday, Vexxhost and CERN, join us again to further discuss upgrades.
     episodeSpeakers: "Belmiro Moreira (CERN), Arnaud Morin (OVH).
 Mohammed Naser (Vexxhost), Imtiaz Chowdhury (Workday), and Joshua Slater (Blizzard)"